joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-application-domains/index.md

 SWF file in the same application domain, you can access its classes directly.
-This can be useful if you are loading a SWF file that contains embedded media, which you can access via their associated class names, or if you want to access the loaded SWF file’s methods.
+This can be useful if you are loading a SWF file that contains embedded media, which you can access via their associated class names, or if you want to access the loaded SWF file's methods.

 The following example assumes it has access to a separate Greeter.swf file that defines a public method named welcome():